William Lyon Phelps: Early life and education

-Phelps' father Sylvanus Dryden Phelps was a Baptist minister, and the family had deep ancestral roots in Massachusetts Bay Colony.
+Phelps's father Sylvanus Dryden Phelps was a Baptist minister, and the family had deep ancestral roots in Massachusetts Bay Colony.
 William, as a child, was a friend of Frank Hubbard, the son of Langdon Hubbard, a lumber merchant who founded Huron City, Michigan.
 Phelps earned a B.A. and graduated Phi Beta Kappa from Yale in 1887, writing an honors thesis on the Idealism of George Berkeley.
-He earned his Ph.D.in 1891 from Yale and in the same year his A.M. from Harvard.
+He earned his Ph.D. in 1891 from Yale and in the same year his A.M. from Harvard.
 He taught at Harvard for a year, and then returned to Yale where he was offered a position in the English department.
 He taught at Yale until his retirement in 1933.

-Phelps was engaged to marry Frank's sister Annabel when Langdon Hubbard died.
-Annabel inherited the family estate and William christened it "The House of the Seven Gables,” after the Nathanial Hawthorne story of the same name.
-Her father built the house in 1882 on a bluff overlooking Lake Huron.
-The couple was married on the estate on December 21, 1892 and it became their summer home.
+Phelps's wife, Annabel, inherited her family's estate and William christened it "The House of the Seven Gables,” after the Nathanial Hawthorne story.
+Her father had built the house in 1882 on a bluff overlooking Lake Huron.
+The couple was married on the estate on December 21, 1892, and it became their summer home.
 Phelps converted the space in front of the house from a trotting track into a private 18-hole golf course in 1899. and they lived there part-time from 1893 through 1933, when he retired, and full-time through 1938.
 They had no children.